fmi/java-course/03-oop-in-java-ii/lab/README.md

      *
      * @param resources the resources which will be completed.
      * @param course the course in which the resources will be completed.
+     * @throws IllegalArgumentException if course or resourcesToComplete are null.
      * @throws CourseNotPurchasedException if course is not currently purchased for this account.
      * @throws ResourceNotFoundException if a certain resource could not be found in the course.
      */